josuebrunel/spewe/README.rst

             context['authenticated'] = False
             context['error_message'] = "Invalid credentials"
         return context

-To use a template for your view, just pass the template name to *app.template* decorator.
+To use a template for your view, just pass the template name to *app.route* decorator.
 When the view will be called, a *context* is passed in *kwargs*.
 In order to render the template in the response, a *dict* object has to be returned instead of a *response* object.

 *login.html*

 .. code:: html

     {% if authenticated %}